 This creamy, hearty Parsnip Purée is a fall and winter time staple!
-Cooked similarly to mashed potatoes, but with a sweeter taste, boil cubed parsnips with cream and stock, then purée with garlic and shallots until smooth.
+Cooked similarly to mashed potatoes, but with a sweeter taste, boil cubed parsnips with cream and chicken broth or stock, then purée with garlic and shallots until smooth.
 A decadent, comforting side dish, perfect with a variety of proteins!

 What is a parsnip?
 A parsnip is a root vegetable, closely related to carrots and parsley.
 While they look like a white carrot, they have an even sweeter taste, more similar to that of a sweet potato.
 Parsnips can be enjoyed raw, but are more often cooked.
 We love to roast them, but they’re great with braised with meats (would be a delicious addition to our flanken ribs!), or boiled and mashed, as prepared here.

 You’ll love their nutty, earthy flavor, which for this parsnip puree recipe, is perfectly complemented by garlic and fresh herbs.